Mergingpack807/Mergingpack807/README.md

 - 👋 Hi, I’m @Mergingpack807
-- 👀 I’m interested in ...networking and coding
+- 👀 I’m interested in ...Cybersecurity
-- 🌱 I’m currently learning ...ccna and python
+- 🌱 I’m currently learning ...Web Design
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...anything to expand my knowledge
-- 📫 How to reach me ...

 <!---
 Mergingpack807/Mergingpack807 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.